Women and girls at high risk of being pushed into modern slavery | Law-Order

 Now, according to the experts, these children may be working longer hours or under worsening conditions as a result of the economic recession and school closures caused by the pandemic.

 Many others may have been forced into the worst forms of child labour, owing to job and income losses among their families.
-This includes the forced recruitment of youngsters into armed and criminal groups.In Burkina Faso, 39% of children aged 5 to 14 years old are involved in child labour., by © UNICEF/Christine Nesbitt
+This includes the forced recruitment of youngsters into armed and criminal groups.Children in Burkina Faso engage in the worst forms of child labor, including in artisanal gold mining and quarrying., by © UNICEF/Christine Nesbitt

 Women and girls